MrDurvesh11/Odyssey_Of_Code_Hackathon/rfp-analyzer/README.md

 ## Features

 - **Document Processing**: Extract and structure data from PDF and DOCX files
+- **Deal-Breaker Identification**: Early detection of critical requirements that could disqualify your bid
+- **Mandatory Criteria Extraction**: Clear summary of must-have qualifications and requirements
 - **Eligibility Analysis**: Determine if your company meets the RFP requirements
 - **Legal Risk Assessment**: Identify potential legal issues in the RFP
 - **Submission Requirements**: Analyze timeline and checklist for proposal submission